rutkuli/Discord-Authbot/README.md

 # Discord-Authbot

-As the name implies, this is an auth bot for discord that allows the creation of a key and all related thing. you need to create a sql database yourself, dear copy pasters :)
+As the name implies, this is an auth bot for discord that allows to generate lisence keys, etc. you need to create a sql database yourself, dear copy pasters :)